vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-building-blocks-2.md

 A healthy *Developer Rhythm* starts with a disciplined workflow.
-The only way you can successfully achieve this type of workflow is to learn how to use modern developer tools much in the same way that a carpenter has to learn to the tools of their trade.
+The only way you can successfully achieve this type of workflow is to learn how to use modern developer tools much in the same way that a carpenter has to learn how to use the tools of their trade.

 Developers who implement features or fixes in software like to move quickly, safely, and sustainably.
 The methods, techniques and tools in this article ensure that new developers are also able to accomplish these goals.